tnc-ca-geo/animl-base/README.md

 $ sudo tar -xjf /path/to/FILENAME.tbz
 ```

-2. Move the `mbase` directory to `/usr/local`
+2. Move the `mbse` directory to `/usr/local`

-3. Follow the installation instructions in `mbase/README.TXT` to complete the
+3. Follow the installation instructions in `mbse/README.TXT` to complete the
 installation.
 In step 3 of the instructions, when you are asked to edit and copy
-the contents of `mbase/becmbse-sample.conf` to `etc/becmbse.conf`.
+the contents of `mbse/becmbse-sample.conf` to `etc/becmbse.conf`.
 You
 may run into permissions issues.
 The following commands will copy the file to
 `/etc/`, rename it, and change the owner to "animl".
 ```